itsal-me/x-clone/README.md

     git clone https://github.com/itsal-me/x-clone.git
     ```
 3. Navigate to the project folder.
-4. Open `index.html` in your preferred browser to view the desktop version of the clone or you will get the github pages link in the description section.
+4. Open `index.html` in your preferred browser to view the desktop version of the clone or you will get the github pages link in "About" section.

 ## Built With